anoma/nspec/docs/anomian.juvix.md

 <div class="grid" markdown>

 > We have not defined what a node is yet, formally.
 But we can think of it as a
 > virtual place where the engine lives and operates.
-This place could be known,
+This place could be known to be in the same neighborhood,
 > in which case, we can refer to it as a **local engine**.
 Otherwise, the engine
 > is an **external engine**.